hexhacking/xDL/README.md

 }
 ```

+### 3. Download Header File and Dynamic Libraries

-### 3. Download header file
+Download the header file from [here](xdl_lib/src/main/cpp/xdl.h), download AAR from [here](https://dl.bintray.com/hexhacking/maven/io/hexhacking/xdl/xdl-android-lib/) and unzip it.

-Download the header file from [here](xdl_lib/src/main/cpp/xdl.h), pay attention to check the version number in the file.
-Then put the header file in the right place of your project.
+Put the header file and dynamic libraries in the right place of your project.
+Then configure your CMakeLists.txt or Android.mk.

 There is a sample app in the [xdl-sample](xdl_sample) folder you can refer to.